 Often golf isn’t about a low score and beating your golf buddies.
 Sometimes just enjoying the game and taking in the scenery is reward enough.
 New Jersey delivers when it comes to scenic courses.

 Leading the way in beautiful views is the Bay Course at Seaview Golf Resort.
 You’ll want to admire the flora resting along the fairways and beside the sandy bunkers, but avoid hitting into any of these hazards.
+Be sure to check out our golf netting section.

 This 6,400-yard layout along the water front is a site to see as you pursue a par of 71.
 If you do have reason to pause about your next shot on the Bay Course, take time to soak in the Atlantic City skyline on the other side of Absecon Bay on holes where it’s visible.